 On the west coast of Africa, Mauritania remains one of the poorest and most troubled countries in the world.

-Working animals here are depended upon by thousands of families to earn a basic living of sometimes only a few dollars per day.
+Working animals in Mauritania are depended upon by thousands of families to earn a basic living of sometimes only a few dollars per day.
 Since we started working here in 2001, there has been a huge demand for our services.

 SPANA Mauritania director Bebeha Ahmed tells us about a typical day at our busy centre in the capital of the country, Nouakchott.